How does a retailer's refurbishment process differ from the manufacturer's?

 A refurbished product is one that has been owned (bought by someone) or pre-used (as a display item for instance), and has been refurbished to work—and sometimes even look—as good as new.

-What are the differences in a retailer's refurbishment process and the manufacturer's refurbishment process?
+What are the differences between a retailer's refurbishment process and the manufacturer's refurbishment process?
+We have an article dedicated to answering this question.
+You can read it here.

 Well, as far as we know, there are no major differences.
 The following steps are followed: